s-babish/tcouchii-tradeoff/README.md

 -   04_Tetanus_analyses.R - Does correlation analyses (Kendall's tau and Pearson's correlation) between tetanus metrics and both MAMU and IC50.
 Also does basic linear regressions and calculates RMSE and R\^2.
 Creates .csvs with the correlation values (Couchii_Tetanus_X_corr.csv) and the regression parameters (Couchii_Tetanus_X_lm.csv) in OutFiles.

--   06_Tetanus_visualization.R - In progress, will create all Tetanus-related figures
+-   06_Tetanus_visualization.R - Creates all tetanus-related figures, including traces of the force and the first derivative of the force.
+Ideally it will eventually plot the traces as fitted to the sigmoidal equation from REdC, but that isn't working right now.

 -   Absolute nightmare that is the rheobase scripts will be dealt with eventually, after the above and the whole-animal stuff (you can tell I don't want to deal with them right now)